RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

                    workspaces, using isolated_workspace=False results in a request to AgileCentral for each workspace, which can result in a noticeable lag before the instantiation statement returns a ready-for-use Rally instance.
+        * headers  dict with entries for name, vendor, version of software/integration using this package.

     If you use an apikey value, any user name and password you provide is not considered, the connection attempt will only use the apikey.